Foods To Avoid When Breastfeeding

 1. Caffeine

-Sadly, just like when you were pregnant, you need to limit caffeine intake when breastfeeding.
-This feels like a cruel joke when you're battling sleep deprivation and in the throes of the newborn stage.
-But like how the 'good' vitamins and nutrients pass through our breastmilk, so does caffeine.
+Unfortunately, just like when you were pregnant, you need to limit caffeine intake when breastfeeding.
+This feels like a cruel joke when you're battling sleep deprivation and dealing with the challenges of the newborn stage.
+But just as the 'good' vitamins and nutrients pass through our breastmilk, so does caffeine.

 The silver lining is that you don't need to avoid it.
-Just be mindful of your intake.
+Just be mindful to moderate your intake.
 For example, limit your coffee intake to two cups per day.
 And, it's best to consume your coffee while you're feeding or just after a feed.
-This way, the caffeine will be mostly metabolised before the next feed and little will pass through your breastmilk.
+This way, the caffeine will be mostly metabolised before the next feed, and little will pass through your breastmilk.

 If you've just had a coffee and bubs needs to feed, there's no need to hold off.
 It's just a rule of thumb that's good to follow most of the time.